benblack769/benblack769.github.io/multi_d_notes/reinforce/long_descriptions/prioritized_fictitious_self_play.md

 ### Criticism

 In the [Transitive Cyclic Decomposition](/#transitive_cyclic_decomposition) paper, this method is criticized because it contracts the space of agents rather than expands it.
+More precisely, it lowers the [Effective diversity](/#effective_diversity) of the strategies.

 In particular, in the [disk game](/#disk_game), this method contracts the space of solutions instead of growing them (this method is version C in the diagram).